 Fighting with your long-distance relationship partner can be a challenge.
 There is something about the conflict in close proximity that makes it so much easier to solve.
 However, this doesn’t mean that your relationship will crumble from one fight if you live far from each other.

-Here are nine tips and tricks that should help you air your grievances and hear your partner out.
+Here are sixteen tips and tricks that should help you air your grievances and hear your partner out.
 We’ll also share tips on how to fix your relationship after an LDR fight.